stub4ever/animations/README.md

-# 30 days animations challenge by follow random courses or experimental
+# 30 days animations challenge

-### Checkout each branch
+Feel free to checkout each branch